-Meditation, Mudras and Tea
+Meditation, Mudras and Yoga

 The book "Mudras for Healing and Transformation" by Jospeh and Lilian Le Page will be a guide (no need to purchase book).
 Each class will explore a mudra, its meaning and benefits, an optional mantra (words to repeat to aid in concentration) that goes with the mudra and then have a guided meditation time utilizing this hand gesture.
 Participants are invited to make themselves comfortable and only do what is supportive for them personally.
-Each week, participants will know beforehand what herbal tea is being offered to pair with their meditative experience and a brief teaching will be given on the herb and its benefits from both a scientific and traditional background.